akshay-jft/CarClarity/README.md

 ### Total Time Spent - 4 Hours

 ### Assumption Made
-- In the header section user is not going to manipulate the text from HTML.\
+- In the header section user is not going to manipulate the text from HTML.
+- Verbose input from the user with the intension to disrupt input field is ignored.

 ### Any Queries that need resolution - No